Subscribe to updates

 The Planning Committee B of Lewisham Council met on Thursday, 16 April 2026, to consider a prior approval application for telecommunications infrastructure.
 The committee granted prior approval for the installation of a 20-metre-high monopole with associated antennas and equipment on a grass verge at Sanford Street.

-Installation of Telecommunications Monopole on Sanford Street
+Telecommunications Mast at Sanford Street

 The committee granted prior approval for the installation of a 20-metre-high monopole, six radio antennas, two transmission dishes, and three equipment cabinets on the grass verge at Sanford Street, New Cross Gate.
 This application was made under Part 16, Schedule 2 of the General Permitted Development Order (GPDO) 1, which limits the council's assessment to the siting and appearance of the proposed development.

 Ultimately, the committee voted unanimously to accept the officers' recommendation to grant prior approval.
-The decision was made based on the assessment that the proposed siting and appearance were acceptable within the narrow framework of the GPDO, and that the identified harms did not outweigh the merits of the proposal, including the need for replacement infrastructure and the applicant's exploration of alternatives.
-A condition was imposed requiring the monopole to be finished in light grey (RAL 7035) and the equipment cabinets in fir green (RAL 6009) to ensure visual amenity.
+Councillor Jack Lavery, Chair of the committee, stated that while he recognised the concerns raised by residents, there were no grounds for refusal within the narrow framework of the prior approval process.
+The decision was made subject to a condition that the monopole be finished in light grey (RAL 7035) and the equipment cabinets in fir green (RAL 6009).

 Attendees

-Profile image for Councillor Jack Lavery
+Profile image for Jack Lavery

-Councillor Jack Lavery Labour and Co-operative Party • Sydenham
+Jack Lavery Labour and Co-operative Party Sydenham

-Profile image for Councillor John Muldoon
+Profile image for John Muldoon

 Profile image for Councillor Suzannah Clarke

-Councillor Suzannah Clarke Labour Party • Grove Park
+Councillor Suzannah Clarke Labour Party Grove Park

-Profile image for Councillor Jacq Paschoud
+Profile image for Jacq Paschoud

-Councillor Jacq Paschoud Labour and Co-operative Party • Bellingham
+Jacq Paschoud Labour and Co-operative Party Bellingham

 Profile image for Councillor James Rathbone

-Councillor James Rathbone Labour and Co-operative Party • Lee Green
+Councillor James Rathbone Labour and Co-operative Party Lee Green

 Profile image for Councillor Rudi Schmidt

-Councillor Rudi Schmidt Chair of Overview and Scrutiny • Labour Party • Evelyn
+Councillor Rudi Schmidt Chair of Overview and Scrutiny Labour Party Evelyn

 Topics